zlatozar/study-paip/ch06/generalizing-search.md

 --> 12
 ```

-Norvig does something _more general_ -- he defines a function finite-binary-tree that takes
+In PIAP Norvig does something _more general_ - he defines a function `finite-binary-tree`
-a size and returns a FUNCTION like binary-tree-15, but with the given size in place of 15.
+that takes a size and returns a FUNCTION like `binary-tree-15`, but with the given
+size in place of **15**.

 ```cl
 (defun finite-binary-tree (n)